Seattle School Board selects first Native American superintendent in city history

 “It wasn’t an easy decision, but I appreciate having such a luxury of having that type of a challenge,” Board Member Scott Pinkham said.

-An enrolled member of the Mandan Hidatsa Arikara Nation, Juneau grew up in Billings, Montana, and later moved to Browning, the headquarters of the Blackfeet Indian Reservation.
+An enrolled member of the Mandan Hidatsa Arikara Nation, Juneau grew up in Billings, Mont., and later moved to Browning, the headquarters of the Blackfeet Indian Reservation.
 She watched her parents and grandparents work in public schools, which she says made her see education as a “great equalizer.”

+Phyllis Campano, president of the Seattle teachers union, said that Juneau’s personal background could help Washington’s largest school district better support its own Native American students and other children of color.

+“We’re excited to work with Superintendent Juneau — if you can call her that yet,” Campano said after the Board’s vote.

 In an interview with The Seattle Times last week, Juneau said she saw many similarities in this job to the work she did as Montana’s superintendent, which involved working with people who didn’t agree with her vision and addressing achievement gaps among students.
 She also shares the Seattle School Board’s stance against charter schools.